-It’s one of the biggest questions if you’re single – who pays on a first date?
+It’s one of the biggest questions if you’re single – who should pay on a first date?
 I wish there was a magic wand I could wave that could clear this up for everyone.

-Like most money etiquette questions, it's contentious, and like most people, I have my own opinions about dating and money etiquette.
-Being raised in the south, it’s sort of de rigueur that the guy should pay no matter what, and honestly, it’s something I’ve come to expect.
+Being raised in the south, for me, it’s sort of de rigueur that the guy should pay no matter what, and honestly, it’s something I’ve come to expect.

 Talking with a guy friend over dinner the other night, he felt differently and made a remark that women want to be treated as equals, they should pay their own way.

 When I asked him why he said it was because he didn’t want to be taken advantage of.

 As it turns out…a lot of guys don’t pay on the first date out of fear of getting played.